 ‘All About Trans’, is the second phase of our work with the trans community, which began with Trans Media Action in October 2011.

-Over the past two years, we’ve been working closely with the support of broadcasters and funders to engage media professionals (journalists, presenters and editors) with trans issues in creative ways.
+Over the past five years, we’ve been working closely with the support of broadcasters and funders to engage media professionals (journalists, presenters and editors) with trans issues in creative ways.

 Instead of traditional campaigning methods of trying to disseminate key messages about the community, we’re creating chances for empathy to grow through social interaction.
-Our experience from phase 1 has shown that a media professional that has been moved in some way is a much more powerful ally than one who has been fed lots of facts!
+Our experience has shown that a media professional that has been moved in some way is a much more powerful ally than one who has been fed lots of facts!

 We want to move media professionals by introducing them to some inspirational and talented young trans people who we think may challenge their preconceptions in a really positive and enjoyable way.

 Paris Lees, journalist, presenter and All About Trans facilitator explains the work: